igelsomino/baserow/docs/development/e2e-testing.md

 ## Configuration

-Besides Playwright configuration defined in `e2e-tests/playwright.config.ts` you can set environment variables to target a Baserow instance on any URL with `frontendBaseUrl` and `backendBaseUrl`.
+Besides Playwright configuration defined in `e2e-tests/playwright.config.ts` you can set environment variables to target a Baserow instance on any URL with `PUBLIC_WEB_FRONTEND_URL` and `PUBLIC_BACKEND_URL`.
 You can also use `e2e-tests/.env` file to do so, see `e2e-tests/.env-example`.